 -

 The artistic development and musical career of Marian Anderson.
 Renowned throughout the world for her extraordinary contralto voice, she is also remembered for her dignity and grace under pressure.
+Born 27 February 1897 in Philadelphia, Marian Anderson remains one of the great musical treasures of that city.

 The Marian Anderson U.S. postage stamp (pictured) will be unvieled shortly.
 One blogger that I read periodically, at Silver Rights, has some interesting backstory related to how the great singer is being remembered.